AdobeDocs/experience-manager-64.en/help/forms/using/troubleshooting-guidelines-html-workspace.md

 discoiquuid: 5dae9ed9-77a3-44f5-a94d-ca5c355c8730
 ---

-# Troubleshooting guidelines for AEM Forms workspace{#troubleshooting-guidelines-for-aem-forms-workspace}
+# Troubleshooting guidelines for AEM Forms workspace {#troubleshooting-guidelines-for-aem-forms-workspace}

 This article discusses how to debug AEM Forms workspace by enabling logging and by using debugger in a browser.
 It also explains some common issues that you can encounter when using AEM Forms workspace and their workarounds.